 After a deadly sectarian flare-up, Lebanon is on edge.

-After gunshots rocked central Beirut for hours, resurrecting the ghosts of the civil war, Lebanon prepared to bury the victims of its bloodiest sectarian rioting in years on Friday.
+After hours of gunfire gripped central Beirut, resurrecting the ghosts of the civil war, Lebanon prepared to bury the victims of its bloodiest sectarian rioting in years.

-Following a rally by Shiite demonstrators demanding the dismissal of the judge investigating last year’s port blast, violence ensued, killing six people and injuring dozens more.
+Following a rally by Shiite demonstrators demanding the dismissal of the judge investigating last year’s fatal Beirut port blast, violence erupted, killing seven people and injuring dozens more.

 The Shiite movements Amal and Hezbollah, which organized the protest in front of the Justice Palace, accused the Christian Lebanese Forces (LF) of orchestrating the pandemonium by firing sniper fire at the protesters.